 Very clear, precise focus at distance.
-Good magnification, and easy to use.
+Good magnification, and they are easy to use.
 Holds up well in wet weather.
 Fairly lightweight, but rugged enough to take a few bumps or accidental drops.
 Works well in low-light conditions.
 Diopter focus is a nice addition.

 Lens covers are somewhat flimsy, and tend to fall off the lenses easily.
 Hard plastic eye cups are somewhat uncomfortable, and some have difficulty getting their eyes to the lenses.
 Detachable diopter caps can get lost.

 Very light and compact, fitting easily in one hand.
 Can handle bumps, jolts, and drops from waist height.
 Clear focus out to 200+ yards.
 Textured surface makes binoculars easy to hold in wet conditions.